nickbartram/climate_agriculture_impact/README.md

 ![1758826045867](image/README/1758826045867.png)

-Interestingly, this healthy diet afforadibility table is the only one in this database with a downward trajectory.
+Interestingly, this healthy diet affordability table is the only one in this database with a downward trajectory.
 Compared to the GDP plot above, it's striking to see that as the countries are worth more, it's citizens are on average able to afford less.
 There's more corn and wheat, more rainfall, the countries are worth more, but still there are more people unable to afford a healthy diet.

 Of course there are a myriad of different factors at play here.
 Not to mention that these diet tables notably have a much smaller date range than the others (2017-2023).
 In this limited 6 year range, perhaps we're missing the overall trend throughout the century.
 If we took only the last 6 years of CO₂ emissions, for example, we would see an overall downward trajectory.

 ## Conclusion

-This project successfully created a streamlit app that can visualize key factors in climate and agriculture in North America.
-This narrow goal was acheived however, a larger scientific analyze of the data has been omitted.
+This project successfully created a Streamlit app that can visualize key factors in climate and agriculture in North America.
+This narrow goal was achieved however, a larger scientific analysis of the data has been omitted.

 There was no hypothesis to test here: only an examination of some relevant data, collected from a variety of real-world sources, and consolidated here from precursory evaluation.